muquit/github-profilegen-go/docs/README.md

     	Path to priority list file
   -user string
     	GitHub username (required)
+  -version
+    	Show version information and exit
 ```

 # Version
-The current version is 1.0.1
+The current version is 1.0.2

 Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.

-# Quick Start
+# Installation
+# Install from github

 Install [go](https://go.dev/) first